Article ID: m0057Last Modified: 15-Nov-2024

 All terms used in this article are explained in this article.
 Read this article before proceeding.

-Key Considerations for Determining Optimal Backup Schedule and Retention Policy
+Key Considerations for Determining the Best Backup Strategy:

 Let's illustrate these concepts with examples.